Skip to main content

 • On the canvas, left-click on an area to set your next motion checkpoint (your next keyframe).
 Think of this as creating a path from Point A to Point B for your subject.

-6. Add a prompt for your video
+6. Add a prompt for your video to describe what you want to happen in the video.

 Did this answer your question?